A 2-categorical proof of Frobenius for fibrations defined from a generic point: Frobenius for structured fibrations

 This construction is functorial in pullback squares between the composable triples, but is not functorial on the larger category of natural transformations between composable triples.

 Now use a pullback to form the category whose objects are triples comprised of a structured trivial fibration followed by a composable pair of maps out of its codomain, as below-left:

 Another pullback defines a similar category whose objects are pairs comprised of a structured trivial fibration together with a map out of its codomain, as above-right.
-Our next assumption is a constructive enhancement of (ii): \begin{enumerate} \item[(TF2)] There is a lift of the pushforward functor:
+Our next assumption is a constructive enhancement of (TF2): \begin{enumerate} \item[(STF2)] There is a lift of the pushforward functor:

 \end{enumerate}

 \begin{ex} The condition (TF2) is closely related to the \emph{generalized functorial Frobenius condition} of \cite[\S 6]{GS}.
 Gambino and Sattler show that if the category of structured trivial fibrations is defined by a right lifting data, then this condition follows from the \emph{functorial Frobenius condition} which dually considers a lift of the pullback to a functor defined on the category of cospans comprised of a structured trivial fibration and a structured left map.
 In particular, this condition is satisfied when the left maps are the monomorphisms. \end{ex}